jmarcantony/jmarcantony/README.md

 - 📫 How to reach me: josephmarc2610@gmail.com
 - 👀 Interested : Data Science and Machine Learning
 - 👯 I’m looking to collaborate on: Projects related to Web Development or Python
+- ⚡ Fun fact: Did you know that cows moo with regional accents.

 ## My Skills
 * 💻 HTML